How to Measure by Parts

 An example of using "parts" to measure

-Let's look at an easy example.
-We'll use that fictional productabove that called for two parts of oil and one part of water.
+Let's look at a simple example.
+We'll use that fictional product above that called for two parts of oil and one part of water.

 If we substitute the word "part" with tablespoon, we'll need two tablespoons of oil and one tablespoon of water, for a total of three tablespoons.

 If we wanted to make a larger amount of this same recipe, we could use half-cups as the measure, or even cups.
-For a smaller total amount, we might use teaspoons.
+For a smaller total amount, we might use teaspoons instead of tablespoons.

 As long as you use the same unit of measurement for each ingredient, whether it is tablespoons, teaspoons, cups, ounces or pounds, and then multiply this unit by the number of "parts" in the recipe, you'll be fine!